Team

 Veterinary doctor

-Dr. Marie-Claude Lussier graduated in 1992 from the Faculty of Veterinary Medicine at the University of Montréal.
-Originally from the south shore of Montréal, she practiced for five years in a veterinary clinic in Longueuil before joining Dr. Leduc in 1997.
-Over the years she has developed a particular interest in medicine, dentistry and ophthalmology.
+Dr. Lussier graduated from the Faculty of Veterinary Medicine at the University of Montreal in 1992.
+Originally from the south shore of Montreal, she practiced for five years in a veterinary clinic in Longueuil before joining Dr. Leduc in 1997.
+Over the years, she has developed a particular interest in medicine, dentistry, and ophthalmology.

 Dr. Marie-Claude Lussier